 You don't have to spend a fortune to make the most of the romantic city in the world, as our recommendations for things to do in Venice will show.
-We give you our perfect plan for where to eat, shop and what to make sure you experience during a three-hour visit.
+We give you our perfect plan for where to eat, shop and what to make sure you experience during a half-day or day's visit.
 Follow the order below, or reverse it to suit your day.

 You haven’t really had the full Venice experience unless you’ve reclined in the back of a gondola and glided through its narrow canals, admiring the pretty, colourful houses that line them.
 But if you’re keen to remain on foot, or have done this in the morning, here’s our guide to exploring on land.

 St Mark’s Square is of course a must, but walk through it rather than eating and drinking there, as being charged through the nose may leave a bad taste in the mouth.
 Instead, allow yourself to be drawn to the allure of the Doge’s Palace (below, left) on Palazzo Ducale, where the rulers of Venice lived it up in – oh and drowned their prisoners in the dungeons when the tide came in.
 Start your day here to beat the crowds (it opens at 8.30am) and don’t miss its Bridge of Sighs, where prisoners were said to glimpse their last view of Venice before their execution.

 When you’ve had your fill of secular beauty, it’s a ten-minute walk north – via Piazza San Marco to get a passing look at the Basilica di San Marco and its gilded domes – to the Basilica dei Santi Giovanni e Paolo on Castello.
 Bulging with breath-taking ceiling paintings (below, right), sculptures and carvings in the Italian Gothic style, it’s a quieter, light-filled tonic to the buzz of St Mark’s.
 There’s also space outside to rest your legs and enjoy the handsome exterior.